Investment Research Application

 Refining the UI

-Although serviceable, the original UI built by the development team didn’t reflect Redington’s recent rebrand.
+The original UI built by the development team didn’t reflect Redington’s recent rebrand.

 There is no indication of the status of each fund.